 Activities, diving & excursions

-The resort presents a wide variety of activities, including water sports such as kayaking, stand up paddle boarding, wakeboarding, parasailing and jet skiing, snorkeling and diving lessons.
+The resort presents a wide variety of activities, including water sports such as kayaking, stand-up paddle boarding, wakeboarding, parasailing and jet skiing, snorkelling and diving lessons.
 On land you can join wine tasting, cocktail mixing classes and painting lessons with a Maldivian artist.

 Further facilities include two swimming pools in addition to the children’s pools, a gym, three flood-lit tennis courts, volleyball, ping pong, snooker, air hockey, board games, a DVD library and an orchid nursery.